Yale-BIM/f21-assignments/assignment-2/README.md

 through the "/observation" topic (self.obs_pub variable).

-    Before publishing the Observation message, make sure to set its header field.
+    Before publishing the Observation message, make sure to set its `header field`.
 The header field should have the same values as the header variable that passed to the publish_observation() function.
 This will ensure that the time stamp and frame of the Observation message matches the time stamp and frame of the image that it was generated from.

-    Add the detect_visual_target.py script to your repository and commit your implementation of the missing functions.
+    Once you think that your detect_visual_target.py node is properly detecting targets of a given color and publishing observations, commit the script to your repository.

 - **III-4.** As in II-1, make a video of rqt_image_view that shows the content of the /observation_image topic as the left-seq1.bag rosbag plays for at least 5 seconds.
 Turn this video into an animated